Major Indoor Soccer League (1978–1992): History

-MISL inspires Arena Football
+Arena football inspiration

 The concept was initially so popular that in 1981, it helped pave the way for the creation of another indoor sports league, the Arena Football League, and subsequently the entire sport of indoor "gridiron" football.
 During the MISL All-Star Game at Madison Square Garden, National Football League promotions director Jim Foster sketched a design of what a football field would look like on the back of a 9x12 manila envelope.
 That inspiration gave birth to the concept now known as arena football (also indoor football) and the AFL was born six years later.
 Foster credits the MISL for the inspiration.